 Checking References Too Late in the Hiring Process

-If you check references too late in the candidate selection process, you are missing out on a huge amount of relevant candidate information that should have been used to narrow down your applicants to the finalist candidates.
+If you check references too late in the candidate selection and interview process, you are missing out on a huge amount of relevant candidate information that should have been used to narrow down your applicants to the finalist candidates.

 Besides missing out on glowing endorsements of candidates you may have screened out, the last thing you want is to discover that your number one choice of candidate is unemployable after dismissing many qualified runners up.